sharma-s7/health_census./README.md

 # 🏥 Healthcare Data Analysis Web App

 A simple web-based healthcare data analysis tool built with **HTML**, **CSS**, and **JavaScript**, allowing patients to fill out a form and instantly view analytical reports on health conditions.
-The system also offers a searchable knowledge base of diseases and their preventive/cure measures.
+The system also offers a searchable knowledge base of diseases and their preventive/cure measures fetched dynamically from a JSON file..

 ---